Céline Boutier: Professional career

+In May 2026, Boutier won the ShopRite LPGA Classic by one stroke over Arpichaya Yubol, with a final 3-round score of 204 (−9).

 Personal life

 Boutier was born in France to Thai parents.
 At Duke University in Durham, North Carolina, she earned a psychology degree with a minor in economics.
 Boutier has a twin sister (who does not play golf but was a nationally ranked swimmer) and a younger brother who plays on the Florida Professional Golf Tour.